aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * There are a number of useful probe holders, such as:
     * [BLTouch mount for HyperCube 3D Printer by bliatun](https://www.thingiverse.com/thing:2014874) - old X carriage, (Artur also has a remix of this to go with his vertical fan duct)
     * [Hypercube 8mm Sensor Mount by mewsian](https://www.thingiverse.com/thing:2471722) - new X carriage
+* Make sure the lead screw is riding on the motor shaft to prevent the spring coupler from carrying the weight of the bed and Z carriage.
+* In general the spring coupler is not a good idea as they can unwind/wind/bounce under fast movement or changing load.
+Ideally use a "plum coupler" or "spider coupler", these have red rubber in the middle and are a more solid design.
+You can also get metal couplers which have some flex but aren't a spring, these work well.
+You can also get universal joints and solid couplers, but these may lead to increased Z wobble as they will amplify even the slightest imperfection in the Z screw.
+* Success has also been reported with this printable coupler: [Self-centering tapered-thread Z-axis coupling [v2] by loco](https://www.thingiverse.com/thing:602481)
+* Several people have found that supporting the Z screw on a radial bearing instead of the motor shaft has fixed wobble/vibration artifacts in their prints: [Hypercube Bearing Supported Z Axis Leadscrew Motor Mount by butchja](https://www.thingiverse.com/thing:2780754) (before anyone says it, it's [perfectly fine](https://github.com/superjamie/lazyweb/wiki/3D-Printing-Radial-Bearings) to use radial bearings in this way)
+* If your coupler is extremely wobbly and off-center, you may have been supplied a 6.35mm coupler for a NEMA23 motor, not a 5mm coupler for a NEMA17 motor.

+### Cooling

+* The original Tech2C part cooling duct is quite good, though it has a small weakness on overhangs when the tricky part is facing the front, away from the duct airflow.
+* drbrandt has iterated over several designs and settled on a "semi circle with holes" duct: [Hypercube Improved Fan-duct by drbrandt](https://www.thingiverse.com/thing:2514648) (use `fan_duct_update_1.6_v2.stl`)
+* Donovan made this part which uses dual 5015 fans, definitely need silicone sock on the hotend to withstand this cooling: [Redesigned E3D V6 Mount for HyperCube w/ Dual 5015 Fans and BLTouch Mount by donnyb99](https://www.thingiverse.com/thing:2583328)
+* If you wish to design a replacement duct, view research here to see what works and what doesn't: http://www.desiquintans.com/coolingtests and http://www.desiquintans.com/coolingtests2

+### Bowden Extruder

+* Tech2C's bowden extruder with the MK7 gear is fine for most people.
+* If you find your printer extrudes fine into air, but won't extrude into the hotend, ensure your filament gear screw is tight, ensure the bowden tube is not crushed and allows filament through smoothly and without restriction, ensure the stepper driver has enough current that the motor does not skip.
+* It is recommended to print a clip for the tube connector so that the tube cannot move up and down.
+For an E3D collar mount you can print: [Bowden Tube Clip by walter](https://www.thingiverse.com/thing:936611).
+A small cable tie will also work in a pinch.
+* If you want to print flexible filament (yes, you can print flexible with Bowden) an extruder with a very constrained filament path is required.
+Ideally the gear and bearing should only be needed to press against the filament to drive it.
+There should be very tight clearance between the filament guides and the gear.
+* The most popular commercial geared extruder is the [E3D Titan](https://e3d-online.com/titan-extruder), which can be mounted with a bracket such as: [Titan/Drakon/NSTT mount by superjamie](https://www.thingiverse.com/thing:2565427)
+* A list of printable extruders such as the Drakon and NSTT is located at: https://github.com/superjamie/lazyweb/wiki/3D-Printing-Extruders
+* Artur has a Belted Extruder he has used successfully: [Belted Extruder v3 for 1.75 extended by arturslab](https://www.thingiverse.com/thing:2016289)
+* The [Capricorn XS tube](https://www.captubes.com/) with the smaller 1.9mm inner diameter helps to constrain the filament path to reduce play.
+Most users report being able to take 0.25mm to 0.5mm off retraction and get slightly better print quality.

 ### Electronics